One thing I’ve learned about Eric Pateman: he doesn’t do anything by half measures.

 Says Pateman: “We wanted a dish for Dine Out that people would try.
 It has to be something approachable, so we’ve taken the seal loin and ground it into a Bolognese style sauce.

-Due to the positive response, says Patemen, “We have a second seal dish, which is just a taste of the loin itself, like an amuse bouche—so if you just want to see what it tastes like you can try it.”
+Due to the positive response, says Patemen, “We have a second seal dish.
+It’s just a taste of the loin itself, like an amuse bouche, so if you just want to see what it tastes like you can try it.”